conan-io/docs/migrating_to_2.0/commands.rst

 conan upload
 ^^^^^^^^^^^^

-The default behavoir has changed from requiring `--all` to include the binary packages to `--recipe-only` for just the recipe
+The default behavior has changed from requiring `--all` to include the binary packages to `--recipe-only` for just the recipe

 .. code-block:: shell